Program spotlight: Balkan, Eurasian and Central European Studies

 - gain expertise in a country or a region close to your heart

-- learn several foreign languages (Czech, Russian, Polish…)
+- learn several foreign languages (such as Czech, Russian, Polish, or Greek, among others)

 - study with talented students from all over the world